StorySDK/react-native-sdk/README.md

 - `token` (required) - Token for accessing StorySDK
 - `groupId` - Group ID to display (or Onboarding ID for onboarding flows)
 - `onClose` - Handler for modal close event
-- `storyWidth` - Width of story in pixels
-- `storyHeight` - Height of story in pixels
 - `isShowMockup` - Whether to show device mockup around stories
 - `isShowLabel` - Whether to show labels
 - `isStatusBarActive` - Whether status bar is active